-There is a key difference between partnering with like-minded organizations and working with a marketing consultant.
+There is a key difference between partnering with like-minded organizations and working with a consultancy or agency.
 Your community partners may share a common interest, but their staff will likely be focused on making sure they’re reaching their organization’s own goals.

-But with a marketing agency, you’re not simply adding extra people to CC on emails — you’re adding new team members who want you to win.
-That’s because marketing agency teams are an extension of your staff.
+But with an agency like Prosper, you’re not simply adding extra people to CC on emails — you’re adding new team members who want you to win.
+That’s because agency teams are an extension of your staff.
 They complement your existing team’s strengths while bringing new perspectives, technology, and techniques to the table.
 They should increase your capacity, rather than hinder it.
-As Lindsay, Prosper Strategies’ CEO and co-founder, always says, “your success is our success.”
+As we always say at Prosper, your success is our success.

 Set your teams up for success